 Caller noted BECQ-DEQ would need to be involved in water management systems planning and suggested water system management plans should be developed to consider current population and growth trends as well as projected climate impacts.
 Low impact development isn’t well represented in guidance and recommendations and should be included along with required stormwater standards.

+Comment Received April 1, 2021 from the Office of the Mayor of Rota: